venkatpx/dcos-docs/1.9/api/access.md

 On the agent nodes, Admin Router Agent is accessible through port `61001` (HTTP).

-## Agent node address
+## Agent node access

-You can get the IP address of a specific agent node by using the following methods:
+You can find the hostname of a specific agent node by using the following methods:

 - Log into the DC/OS GUI, navigate to the Nodes page, and copy the hostname of the desired node.
 - Log into the DC/OS CLI, list the nodes with `dcos node`, and copy the hostname of the desired node.